DEVELOPMENT AND EVALUATION OF POLYHERBAL DERMAL FORMULATIONHTML Full Text

 Plant water Extract: Lantana camara, Moringa oleifera, Tecomaria capensis, Barleria prionitis.

-Formulation of Ointment: Weighed quantity of emulsifying ointment is taken in a tared vessel along with betamethasone salicylic acid and propyl paraben and heated until the ointment melts.
-Extracts of plants Lantana camara (water extract), Moringa oleifera (water extract), Tecomaria capensis (water extract), Barleria prionitis (water extract) were dispersed in water in separate container.
-Required quantity of menthol and alcohol is also added.
+Formulation of Ointment: Weighed quantity of emulsifying ointment is taken in a tared vessel along with betamethasone salicylic acid and propylparaben and heated until the ointment melts.
+Extracts of plants Lantana camara (water extract), Moringa oleifera (water extract), Tecomaria capensis (water extract), Barleria prionitis (water extract) were dispersed in water in a separate container.
+The required quantity of menthol and alcohol is also added.
 This aqueous mixture is heated to the same temperature as that of emulsifying ointment.
 The aqueous phase is then added to the oily phase, in hot condition and the mixture is stirred until a cream consistency is obtained.

 Evaluation of Formulation:

-Physicochemical Parameters: All the formulation herbal ointment for corn caps were tested for the following parameters such as appearance, colour, homogeneity, by usual inspections.
+Physicochemical Parameters: All the formulation herbal ointment for corn caps were tested for the following parameters such as appearance, color, homogeneity, by usual inspections.
 The results are shown in Table 3.
+35-48

 FIG. 9: SPREADABILITY APPARATUS